Mitchell scores 26, Jazz beats the Heat 116-101

+SALT LAKE CITY (AP)Facing Miami’s tough zone defense a second time, the Utah Jazz finally figured it out.

+The Jazz balanced patience and aggression.
+They attacked the rim and kept the ball moving as much as possible to prevent getting bogged down and forcing bad shots.

-SALT LAKE CITY (AP)Donovan Mitchell scored 26 points and Bojan Bogdanovic added 22 points to lift the Utah Jazz to a 116-101 victory over the Miami Heat on Wednesday night.
+The result was a 116-101 victory over the Heat on Wednesday night.

+”There is a point in the game where you can either go one of two ways,” guard Donovan Mitchell said. ”We just wanted to attack, put the pressure on and keep it going.
+You can get teams on their heels and you can kind of relax and let them kind of gain the momentum back.”

+Mitchell did his part to press the attack.
+He scored 26 points on 9-of-16 shooting while getting it done inside and out.
+He shot over 50% from the field for a second consecutive game.

 Jimmy Butler scored 25 points to lead the Heat.
 Duncan Robinson added 18 points and Jae Crowder chipped in 15 off the bench.